vrunoa/seleneer/README.md

 # seleneer (dont judge me, naming is hard)
-Playing around combining Selenium & Puppeteer
+Experiments combining Selenium & Puppeter

 # Why?
 The idea for this project is just a POC on how to extend Selenium capabilities for Chrome injecting extra functionalities with Puppeteer Core.